Hard Margin SVM Explained: Theory and Derivation

 \end{align}

-In the above, substituting $\eq{eq:lag1},(\ref{eq:lag2})$ into $L(\bm{w}, b, \alpha_1, \dots, \alpha_n)$ and eliminating $\bm{w}, b$, we obtain
+are obtained.
+Now, by substituting $\eq{eq:lag1},(\ref{eq:lag2})$ into $L(\bm{w}, b, \alpha_1, \dots, \alpha_n)$ to eliminate $\bm{w}, b$,

 \begin{align}